groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/barcode/pptx.en.md

   code_samples_ext:
     # code sample ext loop
-    - title: "Customize and add a barcode signature"
+    - title: "Create and place a barcode signature"
       content: |
         This example demonstrates how to insert a custom barcode into a PPTX document.
       code: